On this episode, the Commander of Maritime Forces Atlantic and Joint Task Force Atlantic, Rear-Admiral John Newton, retired.

 Rear-Admiral Newton has deployed on NATO missions of the Cold War, and UN peace support operations, including the Gulf War in 1991, Haiti in 1993, and the maritime embargo of the former Yugoslavia in 1995.
 He also served at National Defence Headquarters in Ottawa as Director of International Plans in the Strategic Joint Staff.

-Beyond professional duties, Rear-Admiral Newton focuses strongly on his family, strives to maintain a balanced work-home life in his home in Lunenburg.
-I dropped in to visit the Rear Admiral Newton at his office at the Navy Shipyard on Halifax Harbour…
+I dropped in to visit the Rear Admiral Newton prior to his retirement at his office at the Navy Shipyard on Halifax Harbour…